zopefoundation/zope.i18nmessageid/docs/narr.rst

   >>> robot.domain = "planetexpress"
   Traceback (most recent call last):
   ...
-  TypeError: readonly attribute
+  AttributeError: readonly attribute

   >>> robot.default = u"${name} is not a robot."
   Traceback (most recent call last):
   ...
-  TypeError: readonly attribute
+  AttributeError: readonly attribute

   >>> robot.mapping = {u'name': u'Bender'}
   Traceback (most recent call last):
   ...
-  TypeError: readonly attribute
+  AttributeError: readonly attribute

 If you need to change their information, you'll have to make a new message id object: